shazim8480/sports-mania-reactRouter/README.md

-# Getting Started with React-router assignment
+# Sports Mania with React-Router

 This assignment includes react-router, react-bootstrap and also some font-awesome icons.